Propanc Biopharma's flagship cancer treatment is based on work undertaken 100 years ago by a professor of embryology at Edinburgh University

 Propanc has also won an orphan drug designation for PRP from the US Food and Drug Administration for its treatment of pancreatic cancer.

-Listed on the OTCQB since 2011 and domiciled in Delaware, the Australian company, which has a market-cap of nearly $4 million, now raises most of its money via hedge funds and other institutional investors.
+Listed on the OTCQB since 2011 and domiciled in Delaware, USA, the Australian company - which had a market-cap of nearly $1.3 million as at 7 August 2019 - now raises most of its money via hedge funds and other institutional investors.